Home › Blog › Customer Support vs Customer Success: What’s the Difference?

 Customer Success Vs. Customer Support: Which One Should You Prioritize?

 While reviewing customer success vs. customer support, we realize that both these terms are different sides of the same coin.
-While there are evident differences in approach, duration, skills, and strategies, they are both about improving the customer experience and increasing business growth.
+While there are evident differences in approach, duration, skills, and strategies, they are both about improving the customer experience and enhancing business growth.

 Depending on the size of your business, you should have different customer support and success teams.
-However, you can always make your success teams work in sync with other customer experience-centric teams such as support or sales.
+However, you can always make your success teams work in sync with other customer experience-centric teams, such as support or sales.
 Give each department their specific goals and keep a common goal – to make every customer interaction count.

 Do you want a free Help Desk?